rubyzhou2014/CSC522/README.md

 Note: currently, dividing the whole dataset for training models in two layers separately is not the best idea.
 But due to time limit, it is the fastest one.
 Later, I will complete this part for future use.

+Note: Note: Although I first used four different models in my first layer's stacking.
+But I found you will you better result if you applied similar models in the first model, for example, two NN and two xgboost.